Okimdone/DS-project-template/README.md

 ├── README.md
 ├── config	<- any config files
-├── docker	<- docker images for running project inside containers ├── /notebooks/	<- jupyter notebooks for exploratory analysis and explanation - excluded from GIT history └── src 	<- Move main functions to .py modules in src/ directory
+├── docker	<- docker images for running project inside containers ├── data | <- contains the (raw/processed) data used for model training ├── models | contains the trained models
+├── reports | contains charts and data of the performance of the saved models ├── notebooks	<- jupyter notebooks for exploratory analysis and explanation - excluded from GIT history └── src 	<- Move main functions to .py modules in src/ directory
     ├── data	<- data prepare and/or preporcess
     ├── evalute	<- evaluating model stage code